githubtraining/write-javascript-actions/responses/10_action-two.md

    `git pull`
 4. Checkout the `action-two` branch you created for this pull request.
    `git checkout action-two`
-5. Create a new folder for our Actions files:
+5. Create a new folder for our actions files:
    `mkdir joke-action`
    **The full path should be `.github/actions/joke-action`**
 6. Navigate to the `joke-action` folder you just created: